Skip to main content

 Key Takeaway

-MVAIC’s attempt to avoid paying no-fault benefits by claiming the provider failed to establish coverage qualifications was rejected by the court.
-The decision reinforces that MVAIC cannot simply shift the burden of proving coverage eligibility to medical providers, nor can it require exhaustion of other remedies before litigation commences.
+MVAIC’s attempt to avoid paying no-fault benefits by claiming the provider failed to establish coverage qualifications was properly rejected by the court.
+The decision reinforces that MVAIC cannot simply shift the burden of proving coverage eligibility to medical providers who lack access to comprehensive insurance information, nor can it require exhaustion of nonexistent administrative remedies before litigation commences.
+Providers facing MVAIC summary judgment motions should emphasize the corporation’s superior access to coverage information and rely on the substantial body of precedent requiring MVAIC to affirmatively establish grounds for dismissal rather than exploiting gaps in plaintiff’s proof.

 Legal Update (February 2026): Since this 2011 post, MVAIC’s coverage requirements, claim procedures, and litigation strategies may have been modified through regulatory amendments or statutory changes.
 Additionally, appellate decisions over the past 15 years may have further clarified provider obligations and MVAIC’s burden of proof in coverage disputes.
 Practitioners should verify current MVAIC regulations and recent case law when handling similar coverage determination matters.